bdoghomieg123/cmd-browser-for-reddit/README.md

   - You can change what posts you see.
 Hot, Top, New, controversial, or whatever the other options are.
 Where it says "new", just change that to whatever you're trying to see.

 - Lines 16-23: subreddit exclusion.
-  - if you want to see that sub, or you want to see stuff on over 18 subreddits, remove lines 20-23.
+  - if you want to see stuff on over 18 subreddits, remove lines 20-23.
 If you want to exclude a different subreddit, replace "catloversyay2019" with the subreddit you don't want to see.
 Or if you agree with my filter, after the end quotes of "catloversyay2019" type: or "<subreddit name>"

 - Line 24: Search